MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/configure-default-data-modeling-and-deployment-properties-ssas-tabular.md

 manager: "kfile"
 ms.workload: "Inactive"
 ---
-# Configure Default Data Modeling and Deployment Properties (SSAS Tabular)
+# Configure default data modeling and deployment properties
 [!INCLUDE[ssas-appliesto-sqlas-aas](../../includes/ssas-appliesto-sqlas-aas.md)]
   This topic describes how to configure the default compatibility level, deployment and workspace database property settings, which can be pre-defined for each new tabular model project you create in [!INCLUDE[ssBIDevStudioFull](../../includes/ssbidevstudiofull-md.md)].
 After a new project is created, these properties can still be changed depending on your particular requirements.